sikhamohan/sikhaputhanveedu/README.md

 # 👋 Hi, I'm Sikha!

-I'm a passionate cybersecurity professional specializing in digital forensics, security operations and penetration testing.
+I'm a passionate cybersecurity professional specializing in digital forensics, incident response, security operations and penetration testing.
 With a background in software development, digital forensics and security operations I'm dedicated to building secure and resilient systems.

 ---